 Your doctor might recommend egg donation if you have a premature ovarian failure; diminished ovarian reserve; a genetic disease that could be passed on to your baby; or if you have undergone chemotherapy and/or radiotherapy.

 Artificial insemination is often the first fertility technique that specialists suggest.
-In short, sperm is placed via a catheter directly into the woman’s cervix, uterus or fallopian tubes.
+In short, sperm is placed via a catheter directly into the woman’s cervix, uterus, or fallopian tubes.
 The most common technique is Intrauterine Insemination (IUI), which is when sperm (donated or from the partner) is inserted into the uterus.

 In Vitro Fertilization, or IVF, is another fertility technique that can help couples conceive.
 This method involves the retrieval of eggs and the collection of sperm under laboratory conditions.
-The two are then combined together in order to facilitate fertilization outside the body.
+The two are then combined to facilitate fertilization outside the body.
 The resulting embryos are finally transferred into the woman’s womb.

 Your doctor might suggest IVF if you or your partner are diagnosed with: